-You enrol in General Education on the day you complete enrolment with your Course Authority or School, and before presenting your enrolment form to the Cashier.
-For new students, this is the day you first attend the University to enrol, as invited by the Academic Registrar in your offer letter.
+You finalise your General Education enrolment on the day you complete enrolment with your Course Authority or School, and before presenting your enrolment form to be assessed for Student Activity Fees and HECS.
+For new students, this is the day you first attend the University to enrol, as invited by the Registrar in your offer letter.
 For later year or re-enrolling students, this is the day you complete enrolment formalities in February.

-You must complete enrolment in General Education subjects before presenting your enrolment form to the Cashier
+You must complete enrolment in General Education subjects before presenting your enrolment form to be assessed for Student Activity Fees and HECS